Combine photos to create an amazing

 Use the Quick Selection tool when you want to select only part of an image.
 Click and drag over the area you want to select.
 The tool automatically selects similar tones and stops when it finds the image edges.

-This is the best way to select images from consistently coloured areas.
-Once you specify a colour range, the Magic Wand will help you to select and remove those areas.
+This is the best way to select images from consistently colored areas.
+Once you specify a color range, the Magic Wand will help you select and remove those areas.

 Everyone can colorize.